skingdev/fresco-bakery/tutorial.md

 - Phone number to contact the bakery (this will be done later)
 - Hours of operation (this will be done later)

 Let's create a folder called 'home' in the `app/templates` directory.
 This will help us keep our templates organized for clarity.
-Within that folder, create a file called 'layout.hbs' with this content in it:
+Within that folder, create a file called `layout.hbs` with this content in it:

 ```html
 <div class="container">